-All staff must consistently reinforce the academy's expectations and act as role models to children, demonstrating the behaviours we expect to see.
-These are primarily respect, care and consideration, positivity, resilience, honesty and consistency of approach.
+All staff must consistently reinforce the academy's expectations (Enjoy Learning, Be Safe, Work Together, Try Your Best, Show Respect) and act as role models to children, demonstrating the behaviours we expect to see.
+These are Honesty, Enjoyment, Achievement, Respect and Teamwork.